dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 We begin by implementing a blocking concurrent work queue, `dynamic_task_queue<T>`, specifically designed for scenarios in which tasks can dynamically generate additional tasks during their execution.
-Such a structure greatly simplifies the parallelization of graph traversals, including the directory hierarchies considered in this article.
+This data structure greatly simplifies the parallelization of graph traversals, including the directory hierarchies considered in this article.

 This class keeps pending tasks of type `T` in a private standard queue named `tasks_`, of type `std::queue<T>`.